curiousdannii/parchment/README.md

 Then you can view Parchment at `http://localhost:8080` to see your handiwork.

-Each time you change code in the `src` folder, the server will automatically rebuild the web code.
+In addition, each time you change code in the `src` folder, the server will automatically rebuild the web code!
 Refresh to see your changes.

 You can also build your own `dist/inform/parchment-for-inform7.zip` like this:

 ```
-npm install
 npm run inform7
 ```